Meet at the dragon boat compound at 45 7th Avenue (beside Pioneer Park, near the Thompson River).

-Practices normally consist of a 10-minute dryland warm up, a short coach’s corner, loading and launching the boats, and then approximately 60-75 minutes on the water.
+Practices normally consist of a short dryland warm up, a brief talk by the coach, moving and launching the boats, and then approximately 60-75 minutes on the water.
 As the season progresses, Saturday practices might be up to 90 minutes on the water.

-Show up at compound a few minutes early to park and have a quick visit.
+Show up at the dragon boat compound a few minutes early to park and have a quick visit.
 If it’s sunny say, “We are so lucky.”
 If it’s raining say, “It’s a water sport.”

 Practices at the beginning of the season are a bit shorter and easier, reacquainting or introducing our bodies to the magic of dragon boat paddling.

-There is always a 10-minute dryland warm-up, suitable for the ageing athlete, focusing on muscles required for paddling (all muscles) with fun music.
+There is a short on-land warm-up, suitable for the ageing athlete, focusing on muscles required for paddling.

-The coach will have a quick talk about the focus for the practice, such as technique, strength, festival readiness.
+Then the coach will talk about the focus for today’s practice, such as technique, strength, festival readiness.

-We have a short warm up on the water, paddling on one side, followed by in-boat stretching.
-Switch sides and repeat.
-Now the real fun begins.
+We have a short warm-up on the water then the real fun begins.

-We have 30 minutes of drills.
-At the beginning of the season, these focus on technique, timing, and safety on the water.
+At the beginning of the season, drills focus is on technique, timing, and safety on the water.
 As the season progresses, strength, endurance and racing will be more of a focus.
-However, technique is always stressed as we want everyone to have fun and stay injury free.
+Correct paddling technique is always emphasized as we want everyone to stay injury- free and make the boat go faster!

-We have a cool down as we return to shore, then put the boats away, and do a bit of stretching.
+We have a cool down as we paddle back to shore, then put the boats away, and do a bit of stretching.

-A hot shower, a good night’s sleep, and the desire to do it again!
+At home have a hot shower, a good night’s sleep, and then come to the next practice with the desire to do it again!

 These may be a scavenger hunt, watermelon on the beach, breakfast buffet after Saturday morning practice, water fight on a hot July evening, food truck and social after practice … bring your ideas.